pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

     Select the `aws-pcidss-compliance-policies-typescript` template from the list.

+1. Change the name of the policy pack to `compliance-ready-policies-your-name`.
 1. Change the generated selector so that all issues pertaining to the `ec2` are `mandatory`.
 1. Add an additional selector that brings in all `pcidss` rules for the `s3` service as `advisory`.
 1. Run the policy pack: